 • Express genuine interest in the company and address the job description needs.

-• If possible, add a trusted reference to increase credibility with hiring managers.
+• If requested by the employer, add a trusted reference to increase credibility with hiring managers.

 Cover Letter FAQ